joomtheme/jt-ai-seo-assistant/README.md

 - You must provide your own **OpenAI API key**.
 - If your API account has no active billing or available credit, metadata generation will fail.
 - Generated metadata should be reviewed by an editor before publishing on production websites.
+- Category-based rules apply to Joomla article categories and are intended to give publishers more control over where AI metadata generation is used.

+---

+## Use Cases

+JT AI SEO Assistant can be useful for:

+- Blogs
+- News portals
+- Magazine websites
+- Multilingual Joomla websites
+- Editorial publishing workflows
+- Websites with many existing articles
+- Websites that need controlled AI metadata generation by category

 ---